Administration Menu Administration

 The signature initiative of Dr. Royster’s tenure is Graduation Plus, the key ingredient in the District’s focus on “Building a Better Graduate.”
 Graduation Plus works to increase student achievement and engagement by providing meaningful opportunities for every student to graduate with not only a high school diploma, but also college credit and/or industry certification.

-As a direct result of his direction and expectations, Greenville County Schools’ reached an overall graduation rate of 88.7% in 2024, the highest in the District’s history.
-The District’s focus on improving outcomes for traditionally lower-performing student subgroups has resulted in graduation rate increases for African-American students, Hispanic/Latino students, Multilingual Learners, Students with Disabilities, and Pupils in Poverty that outpaced the overall district increase.
+As a direct result of Dr. Royster’s direction and expectations, in 2025, Greenville County Schools reached an overall graduation rate of 90.6%, the highest in the District’s history, and 97.7 percent of GCS schools earned absolute ratings of Excellent, Good or Average on the State Report Cards.
 The District also continues to set new records annually in student attainment of college credits and industry certifications.

 Royster began his career in 1980 as a teacher and coach at Starr-Iva Middle School in Anderson School District Three and joined Greenville County Schools for the first time in 1983 as assistant principal of Monaview Middle School.
 He then served as an assistant principal at Northwestern High School in Rock Hill School District Three and assumed his first principalship in 1990 as the inaugural leader of Waccamaw High School in the Georgetown County School District.
+He returned to Upstate South Carolina in 1994 to serve as principal of Seneca High School in Oconee County Schools and assumed his first district-level position in 1999 as an assistant superintendent in that school district.

 Dr. W. Burke Royster